Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

 If the dbt extension has activated successfully, you will see the **dbt Extension** label in the status bar at the bottom left of your editor.
 You can view diagnostic information about the dbt extension by clicking the **dbt Extension** button.

-If the dbt extension label is not present, then it is likely that the dbt extension was not installed successfully.
+If the **dbt Extension** label is not present, then it is likely that the dbt extension was not installed successfully.
 If this happens, try uninstalling the extension, restarting your editor, and then reinstalling the extension.

 Note: It is possible to "hide" status bar items in VS Code.
 Double-check if the dbt Extension status bar label is hidden by right-clicking on the status bar in your editor.
 If you see dbt Extension in the right-click menu, then the extension has installed successfully.
 </Expandable>